 Do I need to check the compatibility of the new browsers / Selenium releases?

-No, as described above, we do this for you.
+No, we do this for you.
 When we release new images to the Selenium Box, our customers can be sure that the versions are compatible with each other.

 RUNNING TESTS ON THE SELENIUM BOX

 Do I need to write my tests in a special way to execute them on the Selenium Box?